epicjung/robot_navigation/ouster/README.rst

     rosbag record /os_node/imu_packets /os_node/lidar_packets

 This will save a bag file of recorded data in the current working directory.

-It's recommended to
-copy and save the metadata file at ``$(ROS_HOME)/<sensor_hostname>.json`` alongside the bag.
+You should copy and save the metadata file alongside your data.
+The metadata file will be saved at the provided path to `roslaunch`.
+If you run the node and cannot find the metadata file, try looking inside your ``${ROS_HOME}``, generally ``$HOME/.ros``.
+Regardless, you must retain the metadata file, as you will not be able to replay your data later without it.

 .. _rosbag record: https://wiki.ros.org/rosbag/Commandline#rosbag_record